Colorful wind chimes are jingling gently in the wind. The sky is stretching across the horizon like a blue

 From Santa Fe the Turquoise Trail follows the small Highway 14 out of town.
-The trail is open year-round and you'll find road sings saying “Scenic Byway" everywhere.
-While driving, I’ve got always problems with following street signs without crashing into them at the same time.
-So I just typed “Los Cerrillos” into my GPS.
-By doing this you'll catch Turquoise Trail automatically.
+The trail is open year-round and you'll find road sings that tell you about the "Scenic Byway" everywhere.
+I’ve always got trouble with following street signs by not crashing into them at the same time while I am driving.
+Whoever suffers from the same disease may just plug the city of Los Cerrillos into his GPS.
+By doing this you'll catch your way to Turquoise Trail automatically.
 Shortly after you’ve left Santa Fe the plain steppe with its grey-green grassland is starting to burst out to the endless horizon.
-White clouds are laying on top of the landscape like on a table.
+White clouds are laying on top of the landscape like cream on a cake.

 You can make your road trip on Turquoise Trail in one day.
-Even if you stop by several times to visit museums and galleries.
-Only if you need much more time to visit every shop I recommend planning on two days.
-There are some Bed&Breakfasts and also campsites along the trail.
-But the B&B’s are around $150 per night.
-So to me it made more sense to stay the night in Albuquerque and Santa Fe.
-For exploring these big and interesting cities I would highly recommend planning on one or two extra days in each one.
-The route is suitable for RV’s.
+Even if you stop several times to visit museums and galleries.
+I only recommend planning on two days if you need much more time to visit every shop or want to stay overnight in one of the towns.
+There are some Bed&Breakfasts and also some campsites along the trail.
+But expect the B&B’s to be around $150 per night.
+Personally I would stay much rather in Albuquerque or Santa Fe.
+If you want to explore those interesting cities as well, I highly recommend planning on one or two extra days in each one.
+The entire route is also suitable for RV’s.

 Be careful: It can get very hot and dry on Turquoise Trail in the summer.
 In the wintertime

 it’s possible to have snow and icy roads.
 So I would advise you to come in spring or fall for doing this road trip.

 Have you already been on Turquoise Trail?
 Then tell me about your experiences, impressions and favorite stops!
 Do you have any further questions about the trip?
 Write a comment or shoot me a message whenver you like and I try to get back to it as soon as possible.